jamesma100/jamesma100.github.io/_posts/2023-12-07-strategies-for-autocomplete.md

                         break
         return words
 ```
+The `complete()` method returns all possible autocomplete matches in lexicographic order.
 To order based on frequency, the author proposes using a sorted set for every prefix, and using it to store every searched word beginning with that prefix.
 When a full word is searched, we look for that word in the every sorted set representing each prefix, and update its score, thus promoting it towards the front of the set.
-Our autocomplete operation now consists of searching through every sorted prefix set (there are `L` total), finding the word in it (`logN`) and returning the rest of the set, which adds up to `O(L*logN)` - bad!
+Our autocomplete operation now consists of searching through every sorted prefix set (there are `L` total), finding the word in it (`logN`) and returning the rest of the set, which adds up to `O(L*logN)`.
+Bad!

 Since we are now storing words redundantly (a word of size `S` is stored `S` times, once in each prefix set), the author suggests limiting the size of each set, e.g. 300, and evicting the item with the lowest score if the set gets too large.
 This actually makes our runtime just `O(L)`, though we are kind of cheating since we are regularly pruning our data.
-You can imagine that if a few searches make up majority of total searches (a realistic scenario), new search terms never have a change to accumulate in our set because they would always be the first to get evicted.
+You can imagine that if a few searches make up majority of total searches (a realistic scenario), new search terms never have a chance to accumulate in our set because they would always be the first to get evicted.

 Also note that though we focused on big O and are thus dropping constants and coefficients, it can be a totally impractical metric.
-A runtime of `O(300,000,000,000L)` is linear time with respect to the average word length `L`, but certainly not fast!
+A runtime of `O(300,000,000,000L)` is linear time with respect to the average word length `L`, but is certainly not fast!